Milk snake: Diet

 Young milk snakes typically eat crickets and other insects, slugs, and earthworms; in the western U.S., juveniles also feed on small lizards and other young snakes.
-Adults' diet is primarily small mammals, but frequently includes lizards (especially skinks).
+Adults' diet is primarily small mammals (such as voles, mice, and rats), but frequently includes lizards (especially skinks).
 They are also known to eat birds and their eggs, frogs, fish, and other snakes (including venomous species like coral snakes and rattlesnakes) and their eggs.

 Milk snakes are much more opportunistic eaters than the fox snake or corn snake.
 Although the diet of adult milk snakes primarily consists of rodents (such as voles, mice, and rats), they also have been known to consume a variety of other animals: birds and their eggs, other reptiles, amphibians, and invertebrates.

 They are nocturnal hunters and are often found resting during the day in old barns and under wood.
 An old fable about milk snakes is that they suck cow udders to get milk.
 The story is entirely false, and is discredited by the fact that the milk snake is not physically capable of sucking milk from a cow's udder; however, milk snakes are frequently found in and around barns, making use of the cool and dark environment for a resting-place during the day, and the easily accessible infestations of rodents for a convenient food supply.
 This preference for barns, and consequently the company of cows, presumably gave rise to the fable.